Table of Contents

 Get Help with Duramorph Withdrawal and Addiction

-If you or someone you care about needs help getting off Duramorph, reach out to Renaissance Recovery, and we’ll help you find detox centers near you.
-You can then move into ongoing treatment at one of our rehabs in California or Florida.
+If you or a loved one needs help stopping Duramorph, reach out to Renaissance Recovery to find detox centers near you and transition into ongoing treatment at our rehabs in California or Florida.

 - MAT (medication-assisted treatment)